weitalu/awesome-answering-machine/README.md

-# electron-quick-start
+# awesome-answering-machine

 **Clone and run for a quick way to see an Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.
+This is a forked Electron application based on the [Quick Start](https://github.com/electron/electron-quick-start)

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**